University of Wisconsin–Madison: Campus

-Located in Madison, about a mile from the state capitol, the main campus of the university is situated partially on the isthmus between Lake Mendota and Lake Monona.
+The main campus of the university is situated partially on the Madison Isthmus between Lake Mendota and Lake Monona.
 The main campus comprises 933 acre of land, while the entire campus, including research stations throughout the state, is over 10600 acre in area.
+The campus contains four National Historic Landmarks.
 The central campus is on an urban layout mostly coinciding with the city of Madison's street grid, exceptions being the suburban University of Wisconsin Hospital and Clinics, and the Department of Psychiatry & Clinics in the West Side research park.
+It is approximately 1 mi west of the Wisconsin State Capitol, connected by State Street.
 The University of Wisconsin–Madison Arboretum, a demonstration area for native ecosystems, is located on the west side of Madison.

-The main campus includes many buildings designed or supervised by architects J.T.W.
-Jennings and Arthur Peabody.
+UW–Madison's campus includes many buildings designed or supervised by architects J. T. W. Jennings and Arthur Peabody.
 The hub of campus life is the Memorial Union.
+It also features the Allen Centennial Gardens and University of Wisconsin–Madison Lakeshore Nature Preserve.
 UW–Madison's campus has been ranked as one of the most beautiful college campuses in the United States by Travel + Leisure and Condé Nast Traveler.
-One unusual feature of the campus is the Babcock Hall dairy plant and store, a fully functional dairy well known for its ice cream.
+One feature of the campus is the Babcock Hall dairy plant and store, a fully functional dairy well known for its ice cream.